edgio-docs/edgio-docs/src/guides/v7/edge_functions.md

   - With `Cache-Control: max-age=60, s-maxage=900`, the fetch request will be cached for 15 minutes, considering `s-maxage=900`.
   - With `Cache-Control: max-age=600`, the response will be cached for 10 minutes, considering `max-age=600`.
   - With `Cache-Control: no-store, no-cache`, the response will not be cached.
-- If no `Cache-Control` header is present, the CDN will look at other headers and information to determine if the request should be cached.
-These parameters include the HTTP method, response status code, `Date` header, `Last-Modified` header, etc.
+- If the `Cache-Control` header is not present for a cache-eligible response, the CDN will check for the `Expires` header.
 - If the CDN determines that the response can be cached, it will be cached for 5 minutes on the edge.
-- If the response is cached based on the above logic, subsequent fetch requests will fetch from the cache, and only go to the origin if the response has expired or doesn't exist in the cache.
+- If the response is cached based on the above logic, subsequent fetch requests will be served from cache until the cached response has expired or been purged.
+At which point, the fetch request will go to the origin.

 ## Testing Locally {/* testing-locally */}